emtii/awesome-spryker/README.md

   - [Germany](#germany)

 ## What is Spryker
 > Spryker is a Commerce Operating System that provides the end-to-end functionality needed to create a fully-functional commercial online presence for any entity in need of a modular, high-performing and scalable web presence.
+There is a [Spryker Feature List][31] available which gives a good first overview about what to expect.
 >
 > -- [Understanding Spryker Commerce OS][1]